Unit Code & NameDP3145B Developing and Leading Healthy Team Work in Ministry

 2. Analyse a variety of models of team development and dynamics

-3. Investigate characteristics and skills required for leading healthy teams in ministry
+3. Describe characteristics and skills required for leading healthy teams in ministry

-4. Review the functioning of ministry teams to identify strengths and weaknesses
+4. Identify strengths and weaknesses in the functioning of ministry teams

 5. Assess strategies for increasing the capacity of a ministry team